-Reduction of Working Hours by Automation and Efficiency Tools
+Reduction of Working Hours by Automation and Efficiency Tools efficiency tools occurred in 2019.

-- st Data is only provided for three years because the full implementation of automation and efficiency tools occurred in 2019 - Data aggregation includes newly-reduced work hours in each year due to expansion of the
+\ Data aggregation includes newly-reduced work hours in each year due to expansion of the scope of services, etc.

 Nissha Group has taken a number of measures to improve productivity at the various places where its employees are engaged in desk work, such as introducing Robotic Process Automation (RPA), electronic approval systems, Al-based chatbots, and other systems.
 Here, we have expanded efficiency gains by not only using individual systems, but automating operations through combined use of multiple systems.
 In FY 2021, these measures made advances both in Japan and overseas, automating and streamlining 30,544 hours of work which exceeded the target of 30,000 hours per year.